 25,000 fewer murders.

-They wouldn't have happened if those people hadn't been admitted.
+25,000 fewer, they wouldn't have happened if those people hadn't been admitted.

 125,000 fewer robberies.

-Robberies, there's your crimes committed by illegals.
+Robberies, these are crimes committed by illegals.

-Drive-by's Democrat Party, Washington establishment, Wall Street Journal editorial page, whatever.
+Drive-bys, Democrat Party, Washington establishment, Wall Street Journal editorial page, whatever.

 Ignore all of it.